 B ≳A and C≳B and A≳C

-The proportion of intransitive choices by dividing the number of intransitive triples by the total number of triples.
+The proportion of intransitive choices was obtained by dividing the number of intransitive triples by the total number of triples.
+This provided the central dependent measure.

 Results

 Patients with hippocampal sclerosis showed an increased number of intransitive choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.80%; ETL: 4.45%; CON: 2.81%; median percentages: MTL: 4.91%; ETL 3.25%; CON: 3.03%; Kruskal-Wallis-Test of independent groups p<0.001).
-The two controls group did not differ significantly from each other (Wilcoxon rank sum test p = 0.193).
+The two controls group did not differ significantly in intransitivity from each other (Wilcoxon rank sum test p = 0.193).

-Fig .
+Fig 2.
 Median percentage of intransitive choices of 1140 triples for each group.
 Bootstrapped standard errors calculated from 1000 samples.

-he ratio of compromised hippocampal volume to total volume was significantly correlated with the amount of inconsistencies (Fig.3; spearman-rho = 0.761; p<0.001; n=16).
+Consistent with our hypothesis that hippocampal retrieval of candy bar associations acquired over respondents’ prior life was used in preference construction and choice, we found that the ratio of compromised hippocampal volume to total volume was significantly correlated with the amount of choice inconsistencies (Fig.3; spearman-rho = 0.761; p<0.001; n=16).

-Fig .
+Fig 3.
 Correlation of hippocampal asymmetry (as a marker for unilateral atrophy) and percentage of inconsistent choices with 95% CI of the mean. rho=0.761, p<0.001

-e examined if thewere stable across the course of the .
-Although each pair of options is seen once, prior choices involving one of the might influence subsequent choicesdiffer across groupshe MTL group retrievon earlier trialsalternative explanation for the observed differences.
-We examined how intransitivities occurred across time by We also examined response latencies of the choices.
+To rule out alternative explanations, in particular the possibility that subjects may have explicitly remembered their previous choices within this study, using this information to avoid intransitivities, and that it is this ability that may be impaired in patients with hippocampal damage, we examined if the observed group differences in choice inconsistencies were stable across the course of the study session.
+Although each pair of options is seen only once, prior choices involving one of the two candy bars might influence subsequent choices, and memory for these choices might differ across groups, with the MTL group being less able to retrieve their choices on earlier trials.
+This alternative explanation for the observed group differences in transitivity suggests that more intransitivities should occur later in the session.
+We examined how intransitivities occurred across time by looking at the number of times each trial was involved in an intransitivity.
+Alternative explanations involving memory would expect a change in this proportion with trial number (i. e. when the pair is seen during the session).
+The number of times each trial was involved in an intransitivity served as the dependent measure in a hierarchical regression allowing for different intercepts for each subject nested in groups and fixed effects of the centered trial number and its centered quadratic term (to detect non-linear effects), as well as factors indicating groups and their interactions.
+Expectedly, each trial was involved in more intransitivities for the MTL group (t = 3.863) followed by the ETL group (t = 1.904) compared to the healthy controls but this pattern did changed neither linearly (t = 0.766) nor quadratically (t = 0.514) for any of the groups.
+All trial across the experiment for each subject were equally likely to be involved in an intransitive triplet ruling out explanations based on memory to explain the group differences in total number of intransitivies.

+We also examined response latencies of the choices.
 There were no significant differences between the groups (MTL = 1587 msec, ETL = 1408 msec, CON = 1413 msec, p = 0.12).
-While respondents, as expected, became faster in later trials (t = – 27.79), there was no relationship between latency and the number of intransitivies (p = 0.81).
+While respondents, as expected, became faster in later trials (t = – 27.79), there was no relationship between latency and the number or percentage ? of intransitivies (p = 0.81).